Dakshish-Murthy/AI-NDS/README.md

 🕓 Historical log of all alerts

-💚 “No Intrusions Detected” success box when safe
+💚 "No Intrusions Detected" success box when safe

 🧩 System Workflow
 Packet Capture: Sniffs live packets using Scapy.